Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: SIMULATION METHODOLOGY

-We use rather long chains of the length $N=10^3$ monomer units.
-The initial conformations of the system are prepared as sets of Gaussian chains (random walks) with bond length $l = 0.48$ and with the desired polymer volume fraction $\varphi$.
-Then, the remaining volume is randomly filled with the solvent particles until the total number density $\rho=3$ is reached.
+We have used rather long chains of the length $N=10^3$ monomer units.
+The initial conformations of the system were prepared as sets of Gaussian chains (random walks) with bond length $l = 0.48$ and with the desired polymer volume fraction $\varphi$.
+Then, the remaining volume was randomly filled with the solvent particles until the total number density $\rho=3$ was reached.
+Each system was equilibrated for $10^6$ DPD steps in $\theta$-solvent.
+At this stage of the simulation, the systems were pre-structured.
+In the case of a melt, crystallization simply was started.
+Thereafter, the quality of solvent was instantly changed to poor-solvent conditions and the rest of each simulation was $10^8$ DPD steps.

 The simulation box was set to be cubic with the side size $L_{box}=50 r_c$, with periodic boundary conditions in all directions.
-There are totally 375 000 DPD beads in simulation box, and the maximal number of polymer chains is equal to $N_{chains}^{(max)}=375$ in the case $\varphi=1$.
-The average linear size of Gaussian chain with $N = 10^3$ and $l = 0.48$ is equal to $R =l\sqrt{N}\approx15$ {\it (this is the average end-to-end distance while the gyration radius is 6 times smaller)}, and for semi-flexible chain it becomes larger, and we have to multiply it by the persistence length $lb\sqrt{N}\approx35$ {\it (to check! -- some arguments seem to be wrong?! if $b$ segments form one Kuhn segment then $N/b$ is the number of Kuhn segments, and then $lb\sqrt{N/b}\approx23$; or should one take into account that the Kuhn segment is twice the persistence length? then $2lb\sqrt{N/2b}\approx32.5$ -- what is correct?)}, which is smaller than the box side.
-Thus, on average each polymer chain does not interact with itself via periodic boundaries {\it (or at least possible effects from such interactions are negligibly small -- until a percolating cluster appears in our simulation box)}.
-Because all physical parameters which we have monitored varied smoothly with time and polymer volume fraction $\varphi$, we have performed simulation of only a single system for each $\varphi$-value (note also, that the parameters related to single chain properties are self-averaging, i.e., they can be averaged over all chains in a simulation box).
-For calculations we use our own original domain-decomposition parallelized DPD code\cite{gavrilov2011phase,gavrilov2013phase}.
+There were totally 375 000 DPD beads in simulation box, and the maximum number of polymer chains was equal to $N_{chains}^{(max)}=375$ in the case $\varphi=1$.
+The average end-to-end distance of a Gaussian chain with $N = 10^3$ and $l = 0.48$ is equal to $R =l\sqrt{N}\approx15$, and for semiflexible chain it becomes larger $R=2bl\sqrt{N/2b}\approx32.5$, which is still smaller than the box side (instead of $l$ we have used the Kuhn segment which is twice the persistence length $b$).
+Thus, on average each polymer chain does not interact with itself via periodic boundaries (or at least possible effects from such interactions are negligibly small; this is also true even when a percolating cluster appears in our simulation box because a percolating cluster consists of several chains, not of a single chain).
+Despite all physical parameters which we have monitored varied smoothly with time and polymer volume fraction $\varphi$, we have performed simulations of $5$ independent system for each $\varphi$-value (note also, that the parameters related to single chain properties are self-averaging, i.e., they can be averaged over all chains in a simulation box).
+For calculations we have used our own original domain-decomposition parallelized DPD code~\cite{gavrilov2011phase, gavrilov2013phase}.
 The maximum simulation time was $10^8$ DPD steps for each polymer volume fraction $\varphi$.

 To characterize the system morphologies, we implement the following two-stage cluster analysis.
 On the first stage, we consider bonds $\bm v_i$ connecting two successive beads (monomer units) $i-1$ and $i$ along the chain (Fig. \ref{schema}), while coordinates of centers of bonds are chosen to be the coordinates of bonds, and directions of bonds are vectors between two successive beads.
 We determine which bonds belong to the crystalline fraction, and then we perform cluster analysis to find crystallites composed from these ``crystalline'' bonds.
 To recognize whether a particular bond $\bm v_i$ belongs to the crystalline phase we use the following rules (see Fig. \ref{schema}).